-Because the function f is invertible, Eq.
-(26) can be inverted to yield the required potential φ_1 of body 1.
+Depending on the final implementation of this control, note that the sgn() function can cause chatter issues if measurement noise is considered.
+Without loss of the following stability claims, this sgn() could be replaced with a smoothed sigmoid function.
+The sgn() is retained here as it leads to a simpler analysis.
+Further, implementing relatively fast changes in potentials is practical, as active charging in space has a response time of a fraction of a second [34].
+Because the function f is invertible, (26) can be inverted to yield the required potential φ_1 of body 1.
 The potential φ_2 of body 2 is then controlled to be $\phi_2 = |\phi_1|$.
 Note that if the approximate electrostatic torque did not have the separation of potential and relative orientation, as formulated in Eq.
-(11), then the potential feedback control develop becomes significantly more complex.
+11, then the potential feedback control development becomes significantly more complex.
 In particular, due to the coupling between orientation and potential, it may not be possible to extract the control potential φ_1 analytically, in which case numerical solvers are required to determine the control.
 As is, the potential control development only requires f and g to satisfy some simple conditions to guarantee stability.
 In particular, the $g(\theta)$ function approximation could be further refined, without having to develop a new rate feedback control strategy.